What Are Mosaic Hops? Mosaic In Beer

 Both Mosaic and Citra hops are fantastic for IPAs, and they’re often used together.
 However, there are some differences to note

-Citra hops, as you might have guessed, have more of a citrusy flavor, something akin to an passion fruit or stone fruit.
+Citra hops, as you might have guessed, have more of a citrusy flavor, something akin to a passion fruit or stone fruit.
 Citra hops also tend to have a higher alpha acid content, which generally means stronger flavors and bitterness.

 Of course, the expression of hops will vary by brewer and style, so take some of these differences with a grain of salt.
 Just be sure to try a Mosaic solo and Citra solo side-by-side to get a better idea of flavors and aroma.